andreisantoma/airline-tickets/README.md

 # airline-tickets
-A small school project for an Airline management application written in C# that uses the MVVM design pattern and an ORM framework (EF6).
+A small school project for an Airline management application written in C# that uses the MVVM architectural pattern and an ORM framework (EF6).
 The application has 3 types of users:
 * Regular users
 * Employees
 * Admins